cxl-reskit/cxl-reskit/benchmarks/README.md

 Build instructions are in the sections below for each benchmark.

-Note that it might be necessary to install compilers and development tools to complete these builds.
+Note that it might be necessary to install prerequisite packages such as compilers and development tools to complete these builds.

 ## Quick Links